Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “Just a coincidence,” Jason said.
 “Besides, I’m not the new guy anymore.
 I’m due, and high rents are the just the reality of living here or anywhere in the Bay Area.
 We all need a raise.”

-“That’s for sure,” Christine agreed.
-“And you know, you can always tell them you have other job possibilities.”
+“That’s for sure,” Christine concurred.
+“And you know, you can always tell them you have other job possibilities, as a bargaining chip.”

 “You mean your Uncle Ray?”

-“Well he has been busy since the earthquake, and he’s looking for more workers.”
+“Well he has been busy since the earthquake, and he is looking for more workers.”

-“But he doesn’t pay what I’m making now,” Jason reminded.
+“But he doesn’t pay what I’m making now,” Jason said.

 “I know eight an hour doesn’t sound like much, but it’s under the table so you’ll actually be taking home eight an hour.”